Teaching staff: Prof. K. (Klaas) Spronk (PThU) and Prof. J.K. (Jürgen) Zangenberg (UL).

-Course description: This ongoing seminar meets monthly and offers a forum to present and discuss the ReMA or PhD research projects of the participants.
-One part of each session is devoted to the discussion of work-in-progress.
-In the second part there is room for both theoretical/methodological reflection (e.g. discussing key articles) and all practicalities of doing ReMA or PhD research: mastering of sources, writing style, time management, etc. Last but certainly not least: the Research Seminar is a place where ReMA students and PhD candidates can share their experiences and support each other, for example during the coffee break, or in the ‘third half’ (lunch afterwards).
+Course description: This ongoing seminar meets every month and offers a forum to present and discuss the ReMA or PhD research projects of the participants.
+One part of each session is devoted to discussion of work-in-progress.
+In the second part there is the opportunity for both theoretical/methodological reflection (e.g. discussing key articles) and all practicalities of carrying out ReMA or PhD research: mastering of sources, writing style, time management, etc. Last but certainly not least, the Research Seminar is a forum where ReMA students and PhD candidates can share their experiences and support each other, for example during the coffee break, or in the ‘third half’ (the lunch afterwards).

-Course objectives: The course aims at supporting the participants during their PhD work by introducing them to the current theoretical and methodological debate and by developing their dissertation skills through dialogue and workshops.
+Course objectives: The course aims at supporting the participants during their research by introducing them to the current theoretical and methodological debate and by developing their dissertation skills through dialogue and workshops.